-Default TOU-IOU Applications
+Default TOU- IOU Applications

-On December 20, PG&E filed its Rate Design Window (Default TOU) Application (PG&E Application and Testimony).
-On December 21, SCE filed its Rate Design Window (Default TOU) Application (SCE Application and Testimony).
+On December 20 and 21, PG&E and SCE filed their Rate Design Window (Default TOU) Applications (PG&E Application and Testimony; SCE Application and Testimony).
 On January 22, parties filed Protests/Responses to the applications.
 (See CCA Parties' Protest to PG&E and East Bay Community Energy Response to PG&E; see CCEA Protest to SCE).

 On January 25, ALJ Tsen issued a Ruling consolidating the three IOU Rate Design Window applications (PG&E - A.17-12-011, SCE - A.17-12-012, SDG&E - A.17-12-013).
 On February 14, a joint Prehearing Conference Statement was filed, and a Prehearing Conference was held on February 21.
 On February 23, the CCA Parties' and CCEA filed a Supplemental Prehearing Conference Statement, further arguing that the issue of cost allocation is within the scope of the proceeding.
-On March 1, a Scoping Memo was issued for Phase 1 (which will address SCE's and PG&E's requests to delay roll-out until late-2020).

-- March 12: Opening Comments on Phase 1 regarding timing for roll-out (PG&E, SCE, SDG&E, ORA, EDF, CFC). - March 19: Reply Comments on Phase 1 (PG&E, SCE, SDG&E, CforAT, EDF, CCA Parties, UCAN). - Most parties support a delayed roll-out of residential Default TOU for PG&E and SCE (October 2020).
+On March 1, a Scoping Memo was issued for Phase 1, which addressed PG&E's and SCE's requests to delay roll-out until late-2020.
+Opening Comments on Phase 1 were filed March 12 (PG&E, SCE, SDG&E, ORA, EDF, CFC) and Reply Comments were filed March 19 (PG&E, SCE, SDG&E, CforAT, EDF, CCA Parties, UCAN).